wxWidgets/wxWidgets/samples/internat/readme.txt

    # generate the .po file for the program itself
    # see `xgettext --help' for options, "-C" is important!
-   xgettext -C -n -k_ -kwxPLURAL:1,2 -kwxTRANSLATE -k_T -o internat.po ../internat.cpp
+   xgettext -C -n -k_ -kwxPLURAL:1,2 -kwxTRANSLATE -o internat.po ../internat.cpp

    # .po file for wxWidgets might be generated in the same way.
 An already
    # generated wxstd.pot as well as translations for some languages can be
    # found in the locale directory.
    cp ../../locale/<language>.po ./wxstd.pot
    - or -